 Visit one of the few remaining examples of French colonial architecture that once characterized the first settlement of Switzerland County.
 Explore history in this French-Swiss cottage. (www.venoge.org)

-The Switzerland County Historical Society and Musee de Venoge are extremely pleased to have welcomed our local community and visitors from throughout the tri-state area.
-The rewarding accolades received throughout the two-day event are very much appreciated.
+The Switzerland County Historical Society and Musee de Venoge are extremely pleased to welcome our local community and visitors from throughout the tri-state area to our annual Rural Heritage Tours.

 Click on any of the small images to view a slide show of pictures from the tours.